Difference Maker: Enacting Systems Theory in Biology Teaching

 The recursive teaching model.
 An evidence-and-theory informed model for co-constructing meaning with students rather than just telling them or having them discover alone.

-The first type of metacontent I explain is a set of systems principles that I share with students and discuss during every topic.
+The first type of metacontent I explain is a set of principles that I share with students and discuss during every topic.
 These unifying principles avoid the feeling that biology is just a lot of facts to learn.

 The second type is understanding understanding itself.
 I share a taxonomy of understanding that allows students to grasp what I expect of them in every topic.
 I provide example sentences for each level of understanding, questions I’ve asked to test my students’ understanding, and answers my students have given.